-Under an Optimum Management strategy, 30% to 33% of the estimated buck population is harvested annually to allow for a generally acceptable level of hunter success while restricting pressure on bucks that allows a portion of the buck population to reach older age classes.
+Under an Optimum Management strategy, roughly 33% of the estimated buck population is harvested annually to allow for a generally acceptable level of hunter success while restricting pressure on bucks that allows a portion of the buck population to reach older age classes.

-The harvest of spike antlered bucks should be included in the buck harvest quota, not added to the quota, regardless of the management strategy used.
-Spikes may comprise from 20% to 50% of the total buck harvest quota.
+The harvest of spike antlered bucks should be in addition to the buck harvest quota in the quality and optimum management strategies.
+Spikes generally comprise less than 10% of the total buck population.
 Harvesting spikes will remove poor quality bucks from the herd at an early age.
-Also, if spike antlered bucks comprise a portion of the buck harvest quota, hunting pressure will be reduced on the better quality bucks.
+It is highly unlikely that this harvest strategy would ever equal the 50% buck harvest for quantity management, especially on a well-managed property.